z0rc/dotfiles/README.md

 and serves as a post-merge git hook, so you don't have to care about updating submodules after successful pull.

-In case of missing perl, python or ruby, they can be installed via perlbrew, pyenv or rbenv after the deployment.
+In case of missing python or ruby, they can be installed via pyenv and rbenv after the deployment.

 ## Vim